50 Hints for Planning Your Best Garden Ever

 This classic rule of thumb really works— it gives plants an opportunity to make an impression, yet not hog the garden stage.
 Plus, the odd number looks more natural.
 Even if you’re a veteran gardener, these how to start a garden tips might come in handy.

 It’s easy, it’s free and your plants will adore it.
 The most successful piles are in a sunny spot, about 3 ft. sq.
 Keep compost slightly damp and stir often.
-Make your composting successful with these 12 tips.

 Set Out a Rain Barrel

 Set out a rain barrel in a convenient, but out-of-the way, spot (usually under a downspout).
 Cover it with a screen to keep out leaves, dirt and mosquitoes.
 A rain barrel is one way to save water around the house, check out 9 more that will help lower your water bill.